 -Masters and Bachelors of Engineering- Stevens Institute of Technology -Teacher Certification- Saint Peter's College

-I am also the advisor of the Physics Club.
+I also advise the Physics Club and the Astronomy Club.

 The best way to contact me is by email at email@example.com .

 The summer assignment is located in Google Classroom; please email me if you have trouble logging in.